kainino0x/cis565final/README.md

 _Runtime of the fracture algorithm on the CPU compared to the GPU_

 The main thing to notice here is that the CPU and GPU times are nearly identical.
-I have no explanation for why reads/writes have the same runtime, as well as kernels.
+We have no explanation for why reads/writes have the same runtime, as well as kernels.
 It may just be an issue with a data set that's too small.

 ![](https://github.com/kainino0x/cis565final/blob/master/img/performance/p_s_intersection.png)